aacitelli/FEHRobotProject/README.md

 This is the codebase for a 3-month-long project completed as part of ENGR 1281.02H (Fundamentals of Engineering for Honors II - Robotics), a project class in Ohio State's College of Engineering Honors Program.

-Videos and pictures of the project as well as more extensive documentation can be found on our team's official website, located at https://andenacitelli.com/robotproject (website currently not done - Should be done by the end of Fall 2019 Semester).
+Videos and pictures of the project as well as more extensive documentation can be found on our team's official website, located at https://andenacitelli.com/robotproject (website not yet written - I should be able to get around to it at some point during Fall 2019 semester).

-Overall, the robot performed very well, able to complete a perfect run the majority of the time.
-Occasional consistency issues accounted for the rest of the time, where we would usually get 80-90% of the points.

-## Competition and End-Of-Project Results

-We made an incredible amount of progress in the week before the competion; If the seeding process had taken that into account, we probably would have made it to top 16 in the bracket, as we were semi-consistently getting perfect runs in about a minute, something maybe only 15 out of the 66 teams was able to do.
-However, we were seeded very poorly and put up against a top-4 team first round, and subsequently were eliminated.

 ## Project Description